pikarpov-LANL/Sapsan/docs/joss/paper.md

 capabilities of ML is one of the major causes the slow adaption rates, however the effectiveness of ML cannot be ignored by the community.

-In search of better methods to model turbulence in core-collapse supernovae, it became apparent that ML has great potential to produce more accurate turbulence models on subgrid scale than the current methods.
+Turbulence is ubiquitous in astrophysical environments; however, it involves physics at a vast range of temporal and spatial scales, making accurate fully-resolved modeling difficult.
+Various analytical turbulence models have been developed to be used in simulations using time or spatial averaged governing equations, but accuracy is lacking.
+In search of better methods to model turbulence in core-collapse supernovae, it became apparent that ML has great potential to produce more accurate turbulence models on unaveraged subgrid scale than the current methods.
 Scientists from both industry and academia [@king2016, @zhang2018] have already began using ML for applied turbulent problems, but none reach out to a theoretical medium of physics and astronomy community on a practical level.
-For example, the lack of physics-based model evaluation and interpretability tools are not standardized nor they are widely available.
-As a result, it is a common struggle to verify published results, with the setup not fully disclosed, the code being poorly structured and/or commented or even worse - not publicly available; the problem ML community can relate to as well.
-Thus, it is to no surprise that scepticism against ML in physical sciences is very abundant, with astrophysics being no exception. [@carleo2019]
+For example, physics-based model evaluation and interpretability tools are not standardized nor they are widely available.
+As a result, it is a common struggle to verify published results, with the setup not fully disclosed, the code being poorly structured and/or commented or even worse - not publicly available; the problem ML community can relate to as well[cite a decade review].
+Thus, it is to no surprise that skepticism against ML in physical sciences is very abundant, with astrophysics being no exception. [@carleo2019]

 In pursuit of our supernovae (SNe) study, the issues outlined above became painfully apparent.
-Thus, we attempted to rectify this situation by simplifying the barrier to entry for new researchers in domain science fields to employ ML, with the main focus on astrophysical applications.
+Thus, we attempted to simplify the barrier to entry for new researchers in domain science fields to employ ML, with the main focus on astrophysical applications.
 As a result, a ML python-based pipeline called ``Sapsan`` has been developed.
 The goals have been to make it accessible and catered to the community through both command-line-interface (CLI) and graphical-user-interface (GUI) available for the end user. ``Sapsan`` includes built-in optimized ML models for turbulence treatment, both conventional and physics-based.
 More importantly, at its core the framework is meant to be flexible and modular, hence there is an intuitive interface for one to work on their own ML algorithms.
-In addition, ``Sapsan` brings best practices from the industry when it comes to ML development frameworks.
+In addition, ``Sapsan`` brings best practices from the industry when it comes to ML development frameworks.
 For example, those include docker containers for reproducible release, as well as MLflow\footnote{https://mlflow.org/} for experiment tracking.